 One of my absolute favorite fishes of all time is the Gilt Head Sea Bream.
 It has a variety of names around the world like Dorada in Spanish speaking countries, Orata in Italy, Amber Sea Bream (translated) in Greece, and more.
 It is a great fish for multiple reasons, but the best way to cook it is to make a simple Mediterranean Baked Sea Bream using the whole fish.
 If you can’t find Sea Bream, I have a similar recipe for baked Mediterranean sea bass.

 If you’ve never cooked a whole fish before, don’t worry, it’s actually really easy.
 If you can buy it scaled and gutted at the fishmonger I say do that, but if you can’t, cleaning it is not a problem.
 Scale the fish as you would any other fish; Hold the tail and use a knife or fish scaler to scrape from tail to head.
 Then rinse off the fish to wash away any dislodged scales.
 To gut the fish make a cut from below the gills down to the anal fins.
 Then just scoop out the innards and give everything a good rinse.

 My favorite way to cook this dorado sea bream is the Greek way.
 Or, at least the way I learned how to cook it from my guesthouse host in Agios Giorgios, Corfu.
-I made a spice mix from dried herbs including Oregano, Onion Powder, Marjoram, Thyme, Salt, Pepper.
+I first make a spice mix from dried herbs including Oregano, Onion Powder, Marjoram, Thyme, Salt, Pepper.
 If you buy a store-bought spice mix it may also have garlic powder, rosemary, and lemon zest in it, but as I’m using fresh rosemary, minced garlic, and lemons I didn’t add that to the spice mix.

 To prepare the gilt head sea bream take the seasoning mix and sprinkle it liberally into the guts cavity.
 Then shove in a fresh sprig or two of rosemary, five cloves of garlic chopped in half, and two lemon wedges to somewhat seal it.
 Trust me on this, the flavors of this Mediterranean baked sea bream are so delicious.